NVentimiglia/Unity3d-Service-Injector/README.md

 - Supports GetFirst and GetAll.
 Get all of a exported dependency type.

 - Supports [Import] annotation.
 Using this annotation unlocks the Import(object) helper method.
-  This helper method allows for the importing of all decorated members automagically.
+  This helper method allows for the importing of all decorated members automatic.

 - Consumers may subscribe.
 Once subscribed imported members will be updated as items are added / removed from the injector.
   This allows for conducting all setup in Awake worry free.